Why Is My Hair So Oily: 5 Causes, Remedies, Quick Fixes & More

 We love an apple cider vinegar rinse around here.
 Thanks to its acidic properties, the natural to-it-all tonic can help balance the scale, bringing the pH back to its baseline levels.
 This, in turn, helps manage oil production!

 Aloe vera can help hydrate, soothe, and balance the scalp.
-Another bonus, if your oily scalp comes with dandruff, it helps there, too: In one study, participants who applied aloe vera onto the scalp saw a significant reduction in symptoms, namely scaling and itching.
-According to another body of research, the antibacterial and antifungal properties of the plant help prevent and treat dandruff altogether.
+Another bonus, if your oily scalp comes with dandruff, it helps there, too: In one study, participants who applied aloe vera onto the scalp saw a significant reduction in symptoms2, namely scaling and itching.
+According to another body of research, the antibacterial and antifungal properties3 of the plant help prevent and treat dandruff altogether.

 The best products for oily hair.